Biden brings up Charlottesville on the campaign trail, but has been a stranger to the city

 In fact, in the almost seven months since he launched his campaign, the former vice president hasn't been to Charlottesville — leading some residents to question how authentic his message really is.

-The city of 48,000, home to the University of Virginia, became embroiled in violence August 2017 when the planned removal of Confederate statues sparked a "Unite the Right" rally led by white nationalists bearing tiki torches.
-Clashes between that group and a large gathering of protesters led to the killing of protester Heather Heyer, after a white nationalist drove his car into a crowd.
+The city of 48,000, home to the University of Virginia, became embroiled in violence in August 2017 when the planned removal of Confederate statues sparked a "Unite the Right" rally led by white nationalists bearing tiki torches.
+Clashes between that group and a large gathering of counterprotesters led to the killing of Heather Heyer, by a white nationalist who drove his car into the crowd.

 From the archives: ‘Unite the Right’ rally in CharlottesvilleAug.
 12, 201906:32